Dr David Maher

 Chapters published in edited volumes

 Maher, David, and Andrew Thomson.
-2015.
+2016.
 Applying Marxism to critical terrorism studies: Analysis through a historical materialist lens.
-Critical Methods in Terrorism Studies, eds.
+In Critical Methods in Terrorism Studies, eds.
 Jacob Stump and Priya Dixit.
 London: Routledge.

 Stokes, Doug, and David Maher.
 2014.
 Marxism and US foreign policy.
 In Obama and the World: New Directions in US Foreign Policy (Routledge Studies in US Foreign Policy), eds.
 Inderjeet Parmar, Linda B. Miller and Mark Ledwidge.
 London: Routledge (2nd edition).